toggledbits/MatrixFireFast/README.md

 PixelTest will then start another test cycle.

-> NOTE: If you get no display at all, you likely have the wrong data pin, it's not connected correctly, there's a power problem, or another configuration problem.
-Check that you are configured for the correct type of LED.
-Both PixelTest and MatrixFireFast are set for a NeoPixel LEDs by default.
-Change the `MATRIX_TYPE` macro to value that matches your matrix LED type from the [FastLED documentation](https://github.com/FastLED/FastLED/wiki/Overview).
-You will find the supported LED types and their respective type names.
+> NOTE: If you get no display at all, check all of the following: you are wired to the correct data pin; your matrix is powered correctly; check your configuration.

 ## Donations